 McNaughton: Yes about the labels, and it’s about dealing with trauma.

 Arneson: When a youth has committed [for example] a car-jacking and is caught, they are taken into detention.
-If the police have made a good case, the HCAO will charge them.
-Something like 90% of those cases end up being charged.
+In juvenile court, the crime must be proved beyond a reasonable doubt, just as in adult court.
+If the evidence is there, the HCAO will charge them.
+Something close to 90% of youth brought to detention on Carjacking offenses ended up being charged.
 One issue is that what the attorney’s office sees, is just the tip of the iceberg.
-There are a lot more crimes being committed that the public hears about but they never make it to a charge.
-On the adult side, there are a LOT of cases that are not solved and so can’t be charged.
-On the youth side, if they have not displayed a model of violent behavior, they are not going to be held.
-What happens down the road depends on that youth, their history, that particular crime.
-It also depends on the age of the youth.
-We have 11-year-olds in the system and they will be treated differently than a 17-year-old who has a significant record.
+There are many crimes that are not solved and thus do not end up with an arrest or a charge.
+But when a youth is arrested for a carjacking offense, they are held in detention until charged and they appear in court.
+What happens down the road depends on many factors, including the youth’s age, history, and the circumstances of the crime.
+We had one case involving an 11-year-old; they will be treated differently than a 17-year-old who has a significant record.
 We can and have asked that a 17-year-old be tried in adult court, because the older youth has a series of cases or more serious cases.
-Part of the difficulty in explaining this to the public is that we can’t release details about a particular person.
+A difficulty in explaining the juvenile system to the public is that we often can’t release details about a particular person or case.

 QQ: Is there any “presumptive” measure to determine the risk of releasing a juvenile — as number of similar incidents, that would figure in holding or not holding?

-McNaughton: I want to see that our programs are vibrant and working for our kids — that we have people who are connected, and who are sure these programs work for them.
+McNaughton: I want to see that our programs are vibrant and working for our kids.
+I want to see that we have people who are connected to the kids, and who are sure these programs work for them.
 That would be family members, community members, teachers, anyone who knows these kids.